darlanhendgesrs/Articles/DI.md

         }
     }

-## The last part is to register our abstraction and our implementations according to properly lifetime.
+## The last part is to register our interface and our class according using the properly lifetime.

     public class Startup
     {